lisabirb/ublue-trinity/README.md

+# Discontinued
+A new Trinity image is being developed at https://github.com/lisabirb/desktop-base

 An immutable operating system with the Trinity desktop environment.
 Powered by Fedora and Universal Blue.
 Work in progress, not suitable for daily use.

 # Known issues